drojdjou/squareroot.js/tutorials/content/home.md

 - {@link SQR.Texture} - create textures from images, vides and canvas elements
 - {@link SQR.Cubemap} - similar functionality as the texture, but for cubemaps
 - {@link SQR.Primitives} - a collection of functions to create basic geometries like cube, sphere, etc...

+####Canvas 2d
+- {@link SQR.Transform2d} - similar to the 3d transform above, but optimized for rendering on canvas and in 2d instead of webgl/3d
+- {@link SQR.CanvasRenderer} - a renderer to draw shapes on a 2d context.
+For a tutorial see {@tutorial canvas-rendering}

 ####Math
 - {@link SQR.V2} - a 2d vector